 - Vacuum Frequently.
 Be sure to use an approved vacuum.
 Some manufacturers will void the warranty if a vacuum is too aggressive.
 To be safe, use a vacuum that has the Carpet and Rug Institute (CRI) seal of approval.
+Here is a link to approved vacuums.
 (I will be discussing more on equipment in two weeks.
 You will be surprised at what companies and equipment will void your warranty).

 - Proper Cleaning Solutions.
 At some point, every homeowner has cleaned up a spot from the carpeting.
 Some very “standard” cleaning solutions sold at the neighborhood grocery store are not CRI approved and the use of that product will void the warranty.
 Be sure to look for cleaning solutions that are CRI approved with the CRI seal of approval on the bottle.
 (Next week I will discuss these products in depth and it will shock you to find out what products and equipment are NOT CRI approved).

 - Professional Cleaning.
-Mohawk, Shaw, Beaulieu and Masland all require a PROFESSIONAL cleaning.
+Mohawk, Shaw, Beaulieu, Masland and DreamWeaver all require a PROFESSIONAL cleaning.
 In addition, the professional cleaner must use CRI approved systems and cleaning solutions.
 Each carpet mill has slightly different standards

 - Mohawk — The carpet must have a professional cleaning every 18 months using CRI approved systems, products, and equipment.